fever-ch/http-ping/README.md

       --header stringArray            add one or more header, in the form name=value -h, --help                          help for http-ping
-      --http-versions                 detect HTTP protocol versions available on target -k, --insecure                      allow insecure server connections when using SSL -i, --interval duration             define the wait time between each request (default 1s) -4, --ipv4                          force IPv4 resolution for dual-stacked sites
+      --http-versions                 detect HTTP protocol versions available on target -1, --http1                         use the HTTP/1 protocol -2, --http2                         use the HTTP/2 protocol -3, --http3                         use the HTTP/3 protocol
+  -k, --insecure                      allow insecure server connections when using SSL -i, --interval duration             define the wait time between each request (default 1s) -4, --ipv4                          force IPv4 resolution for dual-stacked sites